 Tennyson believes that Shelley might have has his question answered though because soon after these words were written Shelley died.

-In the next section of lines Tennyson describes the fervor with which he and those like him discuss these questions of life.
+In the next section of lines, Tennyson describes the fervor with which he and those like him discuss these questions of life.
 They want to know why there is sin in the world and what happens after death.
 He believes that Shelley has “left” them to “murmur” on these topics for the rest of time.

-The poem concludes with the speaker describing two different types of people, those who care about these questions and those who don’t.
+A Question by Shelley concludes with the speaker describing two different types of people, those who care about these questions and those who don’t.
 He is happy to count himself among the later, even though it is the harder path.

 Analysis of A Question by Shelley